micro-manager/pycro-manager/docs/source/adaptive_acq.rst

 Pycro-Manager's ``Acquisition`` class allows the acquisition process to be modified based on acquired data.
 This enables dynamic, responsive experiments, also known as "smart microscopy".

-Key to the design is the balance between performance and code readability.
-Parallelization is essential for efficient smart microscopy, which requires simultaneous hardware control, image acquisition, and data processing.
+This API is designed to provide both performance and easily understandable code.
+Parallelization is essential for many smart microscopy experiments, which require simultaneous hardware control, image acquisition, and data processing.
 However, the logic of an experiment is more easily understood as a sequence of decisions and actions.
 The API bridges this gap, enabling that looks like a single sequential script but takes advantage of parallelizing operations when possible.

 Unlike simple acquisitions where all events are sent in a single ``Acquisition.submit(...)`` call, adaptive acquisitions require multiple ``submit`` calls.
 Events are submitted, they produce images, those images are analyzed, and based on this analysis, new events are created.

 The key object in adaptive microscopy is the ``AcquisitionFuture``.
 Any time an event or events are submitted, an ``AcquisitionFuture`` is returned.
 The ``AcquisitionFuture`` can be used to access specific data as soon as it is ready.

-An example showing an experiment which alternates between fast and slow time-lapses based on image analysis is shown below:
+This example shows an experiment which alternates between fast and slow time-lapses based on image analysis:

 Example: Alternating Time-lapses
 --------------------------------